Netflix/atlas/atlas-wiki/src/main/resources/Tags.md

 ### Format (format)

 Specifies the output format to use.
-The default is `png`.
+The default is `json`.

 <table>
   <tbody>